WIA Conference Agenda

 Speaker: Kathryn "Boots" Tuckwiller, Tuckwiller Hemp and Cattle, LLC

 Boots lives just outside Lewisburg, West Virginia, on an active cattle farm with her husband, Jack Tuckwiller, where they raise Angus and Hereford.
 Home life consists of gardening in an NRCS high tunnel as well as traditional gardening.
-Raising chickens for eggs, hogs for showing and the freezer.
+They raise chickens for eggs, hogs for showing and the freezer.
 In 2018, they started their first year of growing 10 acres of hemp for CBD oil.
 She also serves as vice chair of the State Fair of West Virginia.
 Her day job comprises of running a residential concierge service for private homes at the Greenbrier Sporting Club.

 Speaker: LaDeana Teets, Snowy Creeks Dorsets

 LaDeana Teets owns and operates Snowy Creek Dorsets with her husband, Mark.
 The coupled purchased the farm from LaDeana’s parents in 1987.
-The 126-acre farm has been in the family for over 120 years.
+The 126-acre farm has been in the family for more than 120 years.
 Their flock consists of approximately 180 ewes and six rams of mostly registered Dorset sheep, with a mix of Texel grades in the flock.